SuperOfficeDocs/superoffice-docs/docs/api/bulk-operations/mass-operations/index.md

 # Mass Operations

 Integrations use mass operations to perform insert, updates and deletes for large volumes of data.
 The API is intentionally generic to perform an operation towards one table at a time.
-Operations is an extremely fast and powerful, and therefore is only accessible to system user accounts.
-This implies there are no security checks for any mass operation.
+Operations are extremely fast and powerful, and therefore only accessible to system user accounts.
+As is with system user accounts, there are no sentry security checks for any mass operation.

 > [!NOTE]
 > Only for system user accounts.
 Read more about [system user accounts][1].

 ## Functions